 Currently, the mill building structure is intact but the years of harsh weather have taken its toll.
 A mild wind will cause some of the walls to shake or shudder, and the lower outer wall is leaning outward.
 In June 2016, bars restricted access to the mines themselves although the mines do offer a cold breeze on a warm day to cool you down.

 There are stories that the site is haunted by a spirit or ghost, but only on Saturday nights, which seems a bit odd to me.

 On a personal note, the Chemung mine surprised me.
 I have been to Aurora three times, Masonic at least three times, and Bodie… at least ten.
-My last visit to Bodie was in 2013 and afterwards I was looking in Google Earth when I “discovered” the Chemung gold mine.
+My last visit to Bodie was in 2013.
+Afterwards this last trip, I was looking in Google Earth when I “discovered” the Chemung gold mine.
 How had this mine, such an impressive structure, evaded my radar for so many years?
 It took me three years from that day to make my first visit to Chemung, and this place is definately on my list for a repeat visit.